kwabenasapong/openpldoc/manual/source/mediamanager.rst

     Open the song maintenance dialog to add, edit or delete authors, topics or song books.

-**Note:** Right clicking on a song in the list will bring up some of the same options.
+**Note:** Right-clicking on a song in the list will display some of the same options.

 Search